 The MS-PAS Program faculty and staff use e-mail as an important means for distributing information.
-The MS-PAS Program is not responsible if a student has inaccurate or missing information due to failure to routinely check, read and clear his/her/their e-mail account.
+The MS-PAS Program is not responsible if a student has inaccurate or missing information due to failure to routinely check and read their e-mail account.
 Students are responsible for promptly reaching out to the Pfeiffer IT department if they have technical difficulties with their Pfeiffer University e-mail account.